sngrmvj/Expense-Tracker/README.md

 ### Introduction
 The application's concept is to track a person's monthly spending.
-  - The expense in this application is categorised into 2 types.
+  - This application's expenses are classified into two groups -
     - Nice to have expense
     - Must have expense
-  - This application has enough intelligence to advise you to quit spending money on "nice-to-have" items.
+  - This application is intelligent enough to advise you to stop spending money on "nice-to-have" products when it hits the threshold of budget<5000.

 ### Components
 - Backend